lightningnetwork/lnd/docs/INSTALL.md

 ### Installing Go

-`lnd` is written in Go, with a minimum version of 1.19.
+`lnd` is written in Go, with a minimum version of `1.22.6` (or, in case this document gets out of date, whatever the Go version in the main `go.mod` file requires).
 To install, run one of the following commands for your OS:

 <details>
   <summary>Linux (x86-64)</summary>

   ```
   wget https://dl.google.com/go/go1.22.6.linux-amd64.tar.gz
-  sha256sum go1.22.5.linux-amd64.tar.gz | awk -F " " '{ print $1 }'
+  sha256sum go1.22.6.linux-amd64.tar.gz | awk -F " " '{ print $1 }'
   ```

   The final output of the command above should be